 By Jim Uttley

 Again over 120 children and youth were involved in special activities directed by Corey and Gina Greaves of Mending Wings.
 Rob & Debbie Schwartz who work with The Navigators, led a large group of volunteers from Lighthouse, a church in Seattle, WA.
 This group has generously served Wiconi campers for the past four years.
 This year as last, there was no specific roster of speakers and entertainers.
 "We didn't plan a speaking schedule with invited guest speakers or musicians," stated Richard Twiss, President of Wiconi International.
-"Each morning, our camp staff met to pray and ask Creator to direct the gatherings.
-Then we asked several individuals to share personal stories of hope and faith from their heart."
+"Each morning, our camp staff met to pray and ask the Holy Spirit to direct the gatherings.
+Then we asked several individuals to share a testimony or a Bible devotional from their heart."

-Vincent Yellow Old Woman (Blackfeet) spoke and shared from his heart as to how God has allowed him to serve others by MC'ing at powwows.
+Pastor Vincent Yellow Old Woman (Blackfeet) spoke and shared from his heart as to how God has used him to bless others by serving at powwows.
 Yellow Old Woman has served as Master of Ceremonies for numerous powwows throughout the Northwest.
 A Native of Alberta, Vincent has travelled and ministered in conferences and powwows both in Canada and the United States.

-Jerry Chapman and Cheryl Bear Barnetsen and her family led our community gatherings in music and singing at the main sessions.
+Jerry Chapman and Cheryl Bear Barnetsen and her family led worship at the main sessions.

 This year's Talent Night was filled with songs, dancing, hand-drum songs, little girls dancing, Polynesians doing the Hakka as well as Vincent Yellow Old Woman giving instruction on how to do the Round Dance.
 Almost everyone attending Friday's event participated in the dance.
 There were heaps of fun and laughter!

-"Honoring Jesus as our Creator and finding His healing for our lives, families and communities in the context of our cultural ways is the hope and goal of every Living Waters Gathering," states Twiss.
+"Serving Jesus and finding His healing for our lives, families and communities in the context of our cultural ways is the hope and goal of every Living Waters Gathering," states Twiss.

 At the powwow there were dozens of dancers along with nine drums.
 “It is always great seeing old friends and reconnecting in the circle as we dance our prayers,” says Twiss.